vic-ma/howtodismantle.github.io/_posts/2025-01-04-Cracking-the-code-Part-II-Calling-functions-remotely.md

 print(f"Is alarm set? -> {response.text}")
 {% endhighlight %}

-Here's the result in console output:
+Here's the result in the console output:

 ![image](/assets/2025-01-04/070.png)

-And the actual alarm output on the box as seen from the Peakboard Hub portal.
+And here's what the actual alarm looks like on the box, as seen from the Peakboard Hub portal:

 ![image](/assets/2025-01-04/080.png)